HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/BuildAnAppForAndroid.md

 Once you have created and configured an app’s assets, resources, and services, you compile and link them by building your app.

+**_Note:_** Android Native application builds can fail on MacOS because of permission issues with older versions of the Android SDK.
+To avoid this problem, run `sudo spctl --master-disable`.
+You can also go to Security & Privacy and add your terminal app or IDE to the list of apps in the Developer Tools section of the Privacy tab.
+On the General tab, under **Allow apps downloaded from**, click **Anywhere**.
 To build an app with new or different settings, do the following:

 1. On the **Build** menu, click **Build and Publish Native**.